kitao/pyxel/README.md

 The arguments of `run` function are `update` function to update each frame and `draw` function to draw screen when necessary.

-In an actual application, it is recommended to wrap pyxel code in a class as shown below:
+In an actual application, it is recommended to wrap Pyxel code in a class, as shown below:

 ```python
 import pyxel